 - My mental, emotional, spiritual, and physical (actively working on the breast cancer) health

-- That I can purchase and cook nutritious food that tastes good for my family…like the homemade sweet potato pie I made shown in the picture 😉
+- Cooking nutritious food that tastes good for my family…like the homemade sweet potato pie I made shown in the picture 😉

 - Our cozy home